avisionh/sqlquerygraph/README.md

 Parse your SQL queries and represent their structure as a graph.

+Currently, we implement the ability of represent how each of the tables in a set of SQL query scripts depend on each other.

 ## Requirements
 To run the code in here, ensure your system meets the following requirements:
 - Unix-like operating system (macOS, Linux, ...);